jmw-phys/iNORG/README.md

     finished: Fix the bug for no-Rimp mode, R mode ED benchmarked with v1.0.37 and get the energy also same as v1.0.07. next do : 1.update the bethe lattice model.
     thinking: (same as prev)

+Version: v1.1.05 @ 2023.05.01
+    finished: modify the according_nppso() function in prmtr.cpp for the no-half-filling case. next do : 1.update the bethe lattice model.
+    thinking: (same as prev)